swmannepalli/Azure-Data-Factory-CI-CD/modules/module01.md

 Azure DevOps is the tool to continuously build, test, and deploy your code to any platform and cloud.
 Create a new project in Azure DevOps by following [this](https://learn.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=browser&viewFallbackFrom=vsts) tutorial.

 Refer screenshot below for project creation settings.
 Project name can be anything that is unique to your organization.
+At this point, your repo is empty.

 ![screenshot](https://github.com/swmannepalli/Azure-Data-Factory-CI-CD/blob/9f220b0e02a3fdabdd2683012b131aa1c6a7c007/Files/DevOps_Create_Project.jpg)

 [Continue >](module02.md)